ludiosarchive/Pyquitter/README.md

 *	Detect changes to modules outside of the process.
 Feed a list of files to some parent process that monitors the modules for the often-restarting child.
-	This would fix a race condition where a module is changed before `ModulesChangeDetector` takes a look at it.
+	This would fix a race condition where a module is changed before `ChangeDetector` takes a look at it.

 *	Rewrite the tests; don't spawn child `python`s.